gamemanual0/gm0/source/docs/software/control-system-internals.rst

 When using any method in the FTC SDK that accesses hardware, be that setting motor power, reading an encoder, a sensor, etc a :term:`LynxCommand` is sent.
-These are blocking on the interconnnect level (be it USB or UART) for each hub, which means that only one can be sent to a hub at a time.

 .. note::
-   :term:`LynxCommands <LynxCommand>` are not sent directly from the Robot Controller to an :term:`Expansion Hub` through USB; they are sent through an FTDI, which bridges to UART.
+   :term:`LynxCommands <LynxCommand>` are not sent directly from the Robot Controller to an :term:`Expansion Hub` through USB; they are sent through USB to an FTDI, which bridges to UART.

 .. warning::
    :term:`LynxCommands <LynxCommand>` being blocking (and more specifically a per-bus master lock being present) means that multithreading hardware calls is at best not helpful and typically harmful to performance.

-If an Android phone and Expansion Hub is used, :term:`LynxCommands
+If an Android phone and :term:`Expansion Hub` is used, :term:`LynxCommands
 <LynxCommand>` are sent over USB; however if a Control Hub is used,
 :term:`LynxCommands <LynxCommand>` are sent over UART.
 This is very important, not just because of the increased reliability with UART instead of USB, but